Minestom/minestom.net/docs/world/batch.md

 # Batch

-When manipulating a lot of blocks, it is wiser to make use of a Batch to update all of the chunks at once.
+When manipulating a lot of blocks, it is wiser to make use of a Batch to update all the chunks at once.
 There are 3 types of batches: `ChunkBatch`, `AbsoluteBlockBatch`, `RelativeBlockBatch`.

 All batches have a similar set of methods to set blocks, however the coordinate systems are not all the same.
 See the individual batch for specifics.